Jonast96/AuctionHouse/ideas.md

-# fix responsive

-# multiple media on create and single listing

-# user feedback create listing

 # don't miss out section

-# image sizes

 # let user remove images

+# user has to be logged in to place bid

+# filter

+# Display user posts on profile